-Prague is a fabulous city for a weekend break and you will feel like you have entered another world as you walk along the narrow-cobbled roads.
+Prague is a fabulous city for a weekend break, there’s just so much to see and do.
+You will feel like you have entered another world as you walk along the narrow-cobbled roads.

 Make sure you head to Old Town and see Wenceslas Square and check out the hourly show of the medieval Astronomical Clock.
 Walk across the stunning Charles Bridge and then head up the hill to visit the imposing Gothic architecture of St. Vitus Cathedral.
 Make sure you save time to see all the stalls at the very festive Christmas market.